Goddy-2024/devbytes1/READMEcomponents.md

     return () => window.removeEventListener("scroll", handleScroll);
     }, []);
 ### What does this do?
-* useEffect runs when the component mounts
+* useEffect runs when the component mounts<br>
-* When the user scrolls, it checks if account-1 has moved under the header
+* When the user scrolls, it checks if account-1 has moved under the header<br>
-* If true, it adds a blur effect to the header and caption
+* If true, it adds a blur effect to the header and caption<br>
-* When scrolled back up, it removes the blur effect
+* When scrolled back up, it removes the blur effect<br>
-* It also removes the event listener when the component unmounts (cleanup)
+* It also removes the event listener when the component unmounts (cleanup)<br>

 ## Table for Accounts and Contacts